Best PC for Gaming and Streaming: 8 Top Picks (2026)

 #Best Mid-Range: Alienware Aurora R16

 The Aurora R16 runs a Core i9-14900KF with an RTX 4080 Super and 32 GB DDR5.
-Dell redesigned the chassis with front-to-back airflow that keeps GPU temperatures below 78C during extended sessions.
+Dell redesigned the chassis with front-to-back airflow that helps keep GPU temperatures in check during extended sessions.
 According to Dell’s Aurora R16 spec page, the system supports up to 64 GB DDR5-5600 and two M.2 PCIe 4.0 slots.

 Solid mid-range pick.
-We ran a 6-hour stream test in Baldur’s Gate 3 at 1440p while encoding 1080p60 via NVENC.
-Zero dropped frames.
+The specs are built to hold a long stream session in a game like Baldur’s Gate 3 at 1440p while encoding 1080p60 via NVENC.

 Pricing lands around $2,200-$2,800 depending on configuration.
-That’s strong value for a system that handles 1440p gaming plus streaming without any compromises on either side, and the 240mm AIO cooler kept CPU temps at 82C through the entire marathon test session.
+That’s strong value for a system that handles 1440p gaming plus streaming without major compromises on either side, and the 240mm AIO cooler is sized to manage CPU temperatures through a long session.

 Best for: Streamers who want strong performance without the flagship price.